Joliet eyes new rules for sidewalk cafes; latest regulations since opening of City Square

 One topic of discussion on Monday was the type of fencing and furniture the city will require for sidewalk seating.

-“I don’t want to see old wooden fences,” Councilwoman Jan Quillman said.
+“I don’t want to see old wooden fences,” council member Jan Quillman said.
 “I don’t want to see chain-link fences.”

 The new ordinance does not define the type of fence and furnishings allowed but does refer to “pre-approved standards.”